 The ECPR Standing Group on (Anti-)corruption and Integrity brings together scholars from different disciplinary, national and cultural backgrounds to further promote and deepen academic knowledge on: (i) corruption, an issue of increasingly significant public and political concern across the globe; (ii) on the strategies and policy solutions that seek to address the problem; as well as (iii) on the evolving concept of public integrity, both as an end in itself and as a corrective to the dominant anti-corruption approaches of the last quarter century that have delivered disappointing results.
 The perceived stagnation of existing work and approaches, coupled with the ever-increasing recognition that corruption poses a threat to political trust and stability and underlines a growing need to move (anti-)corruption studies in a new direction.
 There has been a growing number of new developments in this regard, both in policy and research, thereby making the foundation of this group very timely, but there remain core questions that need to be addressed.

-Members: 310 Research Network Member Pending Member The Research Networks on Affective Polarization emerges as a natural development of the 2021 Joint Session workshop on the same topic.
-Although studied for more than two decades in the USA, a strong scholarly interest for affective polarization... more
+Members: 247 Standing Group Member Pending Member The Standing Group on Affective Polarisation emerges as a natural development of the 2021 Joint Session workshop on the same topic.
+Although studied for more than two decades in the USA, a strong scholarly interest for affective polarisation is... more

-The Research Networks on Affective Polarization emerges as a natural development of the 2021 Joint Session workshop on the same topic.
-Although studied for more than two decades in the USA, a strong scholarly interest for affective polarization is only now emerging in Europe.
+The Standing Group on Affective Polarisation emerges as a natural development of the 2021 Joint Session workshop on the same topic.
+Although studied for more than two decades in the USA, a strong scholarly interest for affective polarisation is only now emerging in Europe.
 Researchers now investigating this topic aim at establishing a stable network to exchange ideas and strengthen lines of research.
-Although studied for more than two decades in the USA, a strong scholarly interest for affective polarization is only now emerging in Europe.
+Although studied for more than two decades in the USA, a strong scholarly interest for affective polarisation is only now emerging in Europe.
 Researchers now investigating this topic aim at establishing a stable network to exchange ideas and strengthen lines of research.

-The Research Network has connections with several existing Standing Groups such as the ones on Public Opinion and Voting Behaviour, Political Parties, Political Psychology and Political Methodology.
+The Standing Group has connections with several existing Standing Groups such as the ones on Public Opinion and Voting Behaviour, Political Parties, Political Psychology and Political Methodology.

 However, this new network would at the crossroad of all these groups, with the aim of gathering scholars on this specific topic.